MahakSoni01/Amazon-WebPage-Clone/README.md

 # Amazon Clone 🛒

-A simple **Amazon homepage clone** built using **HTML, CSS, and JavaScript**.
+A simple **Amazon homepage clone** created using **HTML and CSS**.
-This project replicates the basic layout and design of the Amazon website to practice front-end web development skills.
+This project recreates the layout and basic design of the Amazon website to practice front-end web development and page styling.

 ---